 \subsection{Spectral-based bound for block CG}

-In this section, we present a superlinear model based on the spectral information for the block CG algorithm.
-This is done by using the background material provided in \cite{mdKent89}.
-Inspired by the development of the theory in \cite{van1987convergence}, key steps consist in using the optimality property of block CG (expression (\ref{eq:residual_block})) and constructing an artificial process using an auxiliar matrix polynomial; taking into account that the Ritz values coincide with the latent roots of $\Phi_m(\lambda)$ and converge to the eigenvalues of matrix $A$ for a sufficiently large $m$ \cite{SIMONCINI1996_Ritz}.
+In this section, we present a convergence bound for the block CG algorithm based on spectral information.
+The aim is to generalize to the block case, the bounds developed in \cite{van1987convergence}.
+In this process, we benefited from the background material provided in \cite{mdKent89}.
+The bounds are obtained by considering the optimality property~(\ref{eq:residual_block}) of block CG and constructing a comparison process using an auxiliary matrix polynomial.
+The bound uses the Ritz values, which, as we have shown, coincide with the latent roots of the residual polynomial $\Phi_m(\lambda)$, and they converge to the eigenvalues of matrix $A$ for a sufficiently large $m$ \cite{SIMONCINI1996_Ritz}.